Matching Composition and Efficient Weight Reduction in Dynamic Matching: Introduction

 \subsection{Additional Computational Models}

-\paragraph{Our Results.} Although the above theorems were written for dynamic models, our techniques are general and apply to a variety of different models.
+\paragraph{Our Results} Although the above theorems were written for dynamic models, our techniques are general and apply to a variety of different models.
 In \cref{sec:applications} we state formal reductions in a variety of models; here, we simply state the main takeaways.
-We show that analogs of the results in \cref{thm:main-unweighted-informal,thm:main-small-weights-informal} also apply to the semi-streaming, massively parallel computing (MPC) with $O(n\log n)$ space per machine, and the parallel work-depth models.
+We show that analogs of the results in \cref{thm:main-unweighted-informal} and \cref{thm:main-small-weights-informal} also apply to the semi-streaming, massively parallel computing (MPC) with $O(n\log n)$ space per machine, and the parallel work-depth models.
 We suspect they apply to other models as well, but in this paper, we focus on these four.

 In the case of semi-streaming and MPC, the reduction when applied to existing algorithms, leaves the number of passes/rounds the same (up to a constant factor), but increases the space requirement by $\log n\cdot\poly(1/\eps)$.
 On the other hand, in the parallel work-depth model, the work increases by a factor of $\log n\cdot\poly(1/\eps)$, and the depth increases by an additive $\log^2 n$ factor.
 Despite these overheads, we can improve many of the state of the arts in these models.
-Later in this section, we discuss these improvements and our contributions in more detail.